xcore/sc_modbus_tcp/app_modbus_tcp/doc_quickstart/quickstart.rst

 .. figure:: images/hardware_setup.jpg
    :align: center

-   Hardware Setup for Modbus TCP Demo
+   Hardware Setup for a Modbus TCP Demo

 Import and Build the Application
 ++++++++++++++++++++++++++++++++